Salt Lake Magazine Theater Review – Mercury at Salt Lake Acting Company – Utah's Best Arts Coverage

 I’ll leave the plot recap unfinished but do keep an eye out for the disemboweled bear.

 The whole cast is awesome as is the staging, a clever lazy Susan turned by a toiling Alicia for every scene change.
 Mercury is a master class on winning a fight with your significant other.
 It’s funny as f***, dark and super bloody.
 And at some point there’s that dead bear.
-Skip the Nightmare on 13th and head over to SLAC where the ghosts of the fights of relationships past are waiting to haunt you.
+Skip the Nightmare on 13th and head over to Salt Lake Acting Company where the ghosts of the fights of relationships past are waiting to haunt you.
 Boo!

 Mercury runs through Nov.
 17 at Salt Lake Acting Company on the Main Theater Stage.
 Tickets and info here.